vgpass/credit-risk-classification/Credit_Risk/report-complete.md

 * Borrower's income
 * Debt_to_Income ratio
 * The number of of accounts that the borrower uses regularly
-* derogatory marks on the borrower's credit report
+* Derogatory marks on the borrower's credit report
 * The borrower's total debt

 A final column called *loan status* is provided that indicates whether the borrower defaulted on the loan.
 A 1 indicates that the borrower defaulted, a '0' indicates a healthy loan.